|Nelson County Health System Hospital

 - Advanced Life Support Ambulance-Intercept and Life Flight available

-- Specialized training of physicians and staff in emergency management, treatment of trauma, cardiac, and other emergency
+- Specialized training of physicians and staff in emergency management,

 - General medical services under 24 hour supervision of physicians and nursing staff

-- Support services include nursing, pharmacy, rehabilitation, diagnostic, cardiac monitoring, blood administration, and
+- Support services include nursing, pharmacy, rehabilitation, diagnostic, cardiac monitoring,

 - Diagnostic Laboratory Services and Radiology/EKG Services